MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 <!-- ------------------------------ -->
 #### Data privacy when using a work profile

-When a user is signed in via a work profile, the user's organization has access to the following data:
+When a user is signed in with a work profile, the user's organization has access to the following data:

 * The identity of the user in the profile.
 * The user's operating system, browser, and browser version.